Yemen: Education

 The adult literacy rate in 2010 was 64%.
-The government has committed to reduce illiteracy to less than 10% by 2025.
-Although the government provides for universal, compulsory, free education for children ages six through 15, the U.S. Department of State reports that compulsory attendance is not enforced.
-The government developed the National Basic Education Development Strategy in 2003 that aimed at providing education to 95% of children between the ages of six and 14 years and also at decreasing the gap between males and females in urban and rural areas.
+Although the government provides for universal, compulsory, free education for children ages six through 15, the U.S. Department of State reports that compulsory attendance is unenforced.

-A seven-year project to improve gender equity and the quality and efficiency of secondary education, focusing on girls in rural areas, was approved by the World Bank in March 2008.
-Following this, Yemen has increased its education spending from 5% of GDP in 1995 to 10% in 2005.
+In 2003, the government developed the a plan in aiming to provide education to 95% of children between the ages of six and 14 years and to decrease the gender gap in education.
+In March 2008, the World Bank approved a seven-year project to improve gender equity and the quality and efficiency of secondary education, focusing on girls in rural areas.
+Following this, Yemen increased its education spending from 5% of GDP in 1995 to 10% in 2005.

-According to the Webometrics Ranking of World Universities, the top-ranking universities in the country are the Yemeni University of Science & Technology (6532nd worldwide), Al Ahgaff University (8930th) and Sanaa University (11043rd).
+According to the Webometrics Ranking of World Universities, the highest-ranking universities in the country are the Yemeni University of Science & Technology (6532nd worldwide), Al Ahgaff University (8930th) and Sanaa University (11043rd).
 Yemen was ranked 131st in the Global Innovation Index in 2021, down from 129th in 2019.